How do I create a SQL Server Always On availability group cluster in the AWS Cloud?

 - Run the SQL DB instances with an AD service account.

 - Create a SQL login with sysadmin permission using Windows domain authentication.
 Consult your Database Administrator for more information.
+For more details, see Create a login using SSMS on the Microsoft website.

 - Verify that the SQL browser is configured properly.
 This is required only for SQL Server named instances.